jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 for such men - "stringers".
 Men who string women along, betraying their significant other by promising an eventual committment that never comes through.
-Many women who want children and the associated legal protection of marriage waste years of their lives in relationships with men who pose as potential marriage partners, only to find themselves single in their mid thirties, when it becomes difficult to both find suitors and have children.
+Many women who want children and the associated legal protection of marriage waste years of their lives in relationships with men who pose as potential, _eventual_ marriage partners, only to have committment evaporate, leaving the woman suddenly single in her mid-thirties, when it becomes difficult to both find suitors and have children.

 This is a common story, told so often in advice columns that some may be skeptical that it actually happens outside of memorable anecdotes.
-Unfortunately, that is not the case; is an actual problem.
+Unfortunately, that is not the case.
 The psychologists who have studied this issue have found that such men are not rare, and guess that every such man in the dating pool is on average responsible for depriving two women of their chance to have children.
 How common are such men?
-They are singlehandedly responsible for a measurable fraction of the depressed birth rate in the US - perhaps as much as 0.2-0.3 points of the birth rate.
-Not only do women who fall into this trap lose their childbearing years, but it also means a suitable male somewhere else loses the opportunity to pair up with such a woman - depriving him of the chance to be a father.
+They are singlehandedly responsible for a measurable fraction of the depressed birth rate in the US - surpressing our nations birth rate by as much as 0.2-0.4 points.
+Not only do women who fall into this trap lose their childbearing years, but it also means any suitable male the woman might have instead been dating loses the opportunity to pair up with such a woman - depriving him of the chance to be a father.

 The second problem created by dating at cross-purposes is that even when a woman does begin to "get serious" about finding a suitable long-term partner, the sexually promiscuous millieu begins to work against her.
-The growth of dating-as-long-term-amusement, particularly among the most marriable men, is the primary problem.
-Women of childbearing age are not exclusively appealing to those who wish to have children; they are also extremely sexually attrative to promiscuous straight men, leading to the unhappy fact that men interested in a serious relationship, men interested in a casual fling, and men interested in a long-term-relationship-with-you-as-long-as-you-stay-hot are all looking almost exclusiviely for young women, but for entirely different reasons.
+The growth of casual-dating-as-long-term-amusement, particularly among the most desireable men, is the primary problem.
+Women of childbearing age are not exclusively appealing to those who wish to have children; their young age renders them attractive to promiscuous straight men, leading to the unhappy fact that men interested in a serious relationship, men interested in a casual fling, and men interested in a long-term-relationship-with-you-as-long-as-you-stay-hot are all looking almost exclusiviely for the same young women, but for entirely different reasons.
 Women in their early twenties cannot be expected to sort this out, and probably aren't inclined to anyway: all other things being equal, you might as well pick the hottest suitor.
-The less attractive "nice guys" in their twenties may feel unjustly ignored, but you can hardly blame women for making the same choices men make in similar situations.
+The less attractive "nice guys" in their twenties may feel unjustly ignored, but you can hardly blame women for making the same choices men make in similar situations!
+The problem is for the slightly older women ready for more permanent commitments.
-The assumption women might make is that as they get older and ready to settle down, their male counterpars will will get older and ready to settle down.
-Unfortunately, many of their male counterparts will continue to have fun as long as they find young women to date them.
+The assumption women might make is that as they get older and ready to settle down, their male counterparts will do the same.
+Unfortunately, many of their still-single male counterparts will instead continue to have fun as long as they find young women to date them.

 The purveyors of the sexual revolution never intended to drive down birth rates beneath the rate that